In our Dancing vs. The State series , THUMP explores nightlife's complicated relationship to law enforcement, past and present.

 The financial hit alone would have sunk many promoters.
 But Bildstein and Wiederkehr had an ace up their sleeve—Wiederkehr's work in the financial sector, which gave them access to wealthy investors looking for new ways to put their money to work.

-Cityfox is the name most clubbers will recognize, but it is basically just a brand name, supported by a group of separate corporate entities: Reynard Productions, an event production company; Avant Gardner LLC, the real estate entity behind the new venue; and Cityfox Music, the music label.
+Cityfox is the name most clubbers will recognize, but it is basically just a brand name, supported by a group of separate corporate entities: Reynard Productions, an event production company; Avant Gardner LLC, the operating entity behind the new venue; and Cityfox Music, the music label.

 Those companies are all separate from Wiederkehr Associates, which Bildstein told THUMP had never been involved in funding Cityfox's events—at least, that is, until 2016.
 Indeed, without Wiederkehr's financial connections, Cityfox would not have been able to bounce back from the huge losses they suffered when the Halloween event was shut down.

-In the spring of 2016, Cityfox decided to build another venue, also called The Brooklyn Mirage.
+In the spring of 2016, Cityfox decided to build another venue, called Avant Gardner, which included The Brooklyn Mirage as the seasonal outdoor space.
 Wiederkehr used the Mirage's first incarnation as proof of the lucrative business Cityfox could bring to predominantly industrial property in East Williamsburg, and eventually convinced some of his investors to finance the purchase of a permanent warehouse space that Cityfox would convert into a year-round venue.

-So it was that in 2016, Wiederkehr Real Estate partnered with Brooklyn property developer Cayuga Capital Management to buy a set of buildings on a block-sized lot in East Williamsburg, on Meserole Street between Stewart and Gardner Avenues, a stone's throw from the first Mirage.
+So it was that in 2016, Wiederkehr Real Estate bought a set of buildings on a block-sized lot in East Williamsburg, on Meserole Street between Stewart and Gardner Avenues, a stone's throw from the first Mirage.
 The investment threw the crew a financial lifeline.
-Bildstein and Wiederkehr set up Avant Gardner LLC to rent the property from WRE and Cayuga.
-In return, WRE and Cayuga provided Avant Gardner with what is known as a Tenant Improvement Allowance—cash to transform the empty warehouses into an epic music and entertainment venue.
+Bildstein and Wiederkehr set up Avant Gardner LLC to rent the property from WRE.
+In return, WRE provided Avant Gardner with what is known as a Tenant Improvement Allowance—cash to transform the empty warehouses into an epic music and entertainment venue.